wiltonpaulo/cs50-final-project/README.md

 With this project I should acquire knowledge of object orientation, sqllite database with sqlalchemy, creation of tests and also improve my knowledge in python programming.

-What to expect about this project: - Good outcome: -
+What to expect about this project:

 | Expectation    | Description                                                                                                                                                                                                                       |
 | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | good outcome   | As a freelancer or company that provides a service.<br> I want to run the program, type needed information and generate a pdf invoice                                                                                             |
 | better outcome | As a freelancer or company that provides a service.<br> I want to run the program, type needed information and generate a pdf invoice with data persistence                                                                       |
 | best outcome   | As a freelancer or company that provides a service.<br> I want to run the program type needed information and generate a pdf invoice with:<br> with data persistence, list invoice history, add or delete Customers and Products. |

+#### How-To:

+- Install/Setup
+  1. Ensure `python3.10` and `pip` are installed.
+  2. Clone repository: `git clone git@github.com:wiltonpaulo/cs50-final-project`
+  3. `cd` into the repository.
+  4. pip install -r requirements.txt in your shell.

 #### To-Do / Done